 - Discipline-Specific Scholarships (e.g., business and education)

 What advising will be available to me as a Dual Degree Program student?

 You will have advisors at both your community college and GSU who will assist you with transfer advice, course selection, and personalized academic planning to complete both your associate and bachelor's degrees in a minimum number of terms.
-We want to be sure you are on the right track, so working with your transfer specialist is a requirement of the DDP.
+We want to be sure you are on the right track, so working with your DDP Transfer Specialist is a requirement of the DDP.

 What does the Dual Degree Program "Transfer Specialist" do?